-Many builders are mixing corrugated metal with other materials to create eye-catching accent walls on both the exterior or interior of a home.
-If you’re not sure you want to cover your whole home in metal, choosing a well-placed accent wall is a perfect way to create eye-catching texture.
+Many builders are mixing corrugated metal with other materials to create eye-catching accent walls on both the exteriors and interiors of homes.
+If you don't want to cover your whole home in metal, choosing a well-placed Corrugated Metal Wall to accent is a perfect way to create eye-catching texture.

 Corrugated metal ceilings are an unexpected detail that can make a huge impact.

-As the color choices for corrugated metal expand, homeowners, contractors and builders continue to find new and creative ways to incorporate corrugated metal into designs.
-Metal mixed with other mediums such as wood and brick open the door for modern design with warm rustic appeal.
+As the color choices for corrugated metal expand, homeowners, contractors, and builders continue to find new and creative ways to incorporate corrugated metal into designs.
+Metal mixed with other materials like wood or brick open the door for modern design with warm rustic appeal.

 What interesting ways have you used corrugated metal?
 Leave your ideas in the comments.